Egg Recipients Stages

 It is possible that the donor may not respond to her treatment and therefore no eggs become available.
-This will happen approximately 10% of the time, so couples must be prepared for a last minute disappointment.
-If no eggs are available, the hormones are stopped and another donor is found as soon as possible, although again there may be a waiting period.
+This happens less than 5% of the time, but couples must be prepared for a last minute disappointment.
+If no eggs are available, the hormones are stopped and another donor is found as soon as possible.

 Fertilisation of the eggs is attempted by the manner which offers the highest chance of success.
 This will have been discussed and agreed earlier with your consultant.
 The process of fertilization takes 12 to 18 hours and is recognized by characteristic changes which occur in the egg and can be seen under a microscope.
 The recipient couple will be contacted by the Barbados Fertility Centre on the day after the donor egg collection to inform them of how many eggs have fertilized.
 If fertilization has occurred you will be advised of arrangements for embryo transfer.
 If fertilization does not take place, you will be given an appointment to see your consultant to review your treatment.

 4. Embryo transfer

 The fertilised eggs (embryos) develop in the laboratory for 3-5 days until ready for transfer into the womb.
 They are replaced through the neck of the womb using a small plastic catheter.
 This is a painless procedure rather like having a cervical smear test and takes 5-10 minutes to perform.